Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 ```
 This role allowed me to combine my passion for cycling whilst developing and honing many
 of my business skills.
 To successfully manage the business on behalf of the owner, I had
-to utilise my skills including financial and staff management, stock control, customer
+to draw on my skills in financial management and hone my skills staff management,
-liaison and most importantly, time management.
-I combined this role with studying full
+stock control, customer liaison and most importantly, time management.
+I combined this role
-time to complete my Information Technology degree which has required me to make sure that
+with studying fulltime to complete my Information Technology Degree which required me
-tasks are strictly prioritised and executed to ensure the business’ continual success.
+ to make sure that tasks are strictly prioritised and executed to ensure the business’ continual success.
 ```

 #### Achievements